Analytic force-free jet from disk-fed rotating black holes: Theory of force-free fields

+where the star `$*$' denotes Hodge dual with respect to the background spacetime\footnote{The Faraday tensor is written as $F = \dfrac{1}{2} \,F_{ab} dx^{a} \wedge dx^{b}$, and the current-charge three-form $J$ is related to the four-current via $j^{a} = \dfrac{1}{6}\epsilon^{abcd}J_{bcd}$.}.
 The homogeneous Maxwell equations~\eqref{eq:2.5} state that the Faraday $2$-form is closed.
 Although not all closed forms are globally exact, we may `locally' write $F = dA$ for some potential one-form $A$.
-In force-free electrodynamics, however, the field admits a particular structure.
+In force-free electrodynamics, however, the field admits a more constrained structure.